Leafline started when we discovered a need for a more cost-effective way of dealing with adult incontinence.

 Leafline Washable Sanitary Wear scooped first place in the SAB Foundation Disability Empowerment Awards 2020.

-Leafline won the Gap Green award last year awarded by the Innovation Hub
+Leafline won the Gap Green award in 2018 awarded by the Innovation Hub

 Did you know?